NatBat92/drf-api/README.md

 1. At the bottom of the page find the section named 'Manual deploy', select the 'main' branch in the drop down and click the 'Deploy' button.
 1. Once deployment is complete, click the 'View' button to load the URL of the deployed application.

 ***

 ## Credits

 - Code Institute's Moments project was used to lay the foundations of this project and was adapted on to create a unique project.

+- My fiance Emma for testing my code and giving me that push and confidence to get this over the line

+- My Mentor Gareth for going through my project and letting me know what I can do to improve things/ provide desireable features for my users.

 ***